Jon Ralston

 Jonathan Mark Ralston (born July 13, 1959) is an American journalist, political commentator, and former talk show host.
-His show, Ralston Live, was seen each weekday on the two Nevada PBS stations in Las Vegas and Reno until his show was discontinued on June 21, 2016.
+His show, Ralston Live, was seen each weekday on the two Nevada PBS stations in Las Vegas and Reno until being discontinued on June 21, 2016.

 In 2017, Ralston launched The Nevada Independent (TNI), a nonprofit online news site devoted to Nevada business and government.

 Early life and education

 Ralston was born in Morristown, New Jersey and grew up in Buffalo, New York, where he attended Williamsville South High School.
-He received a Bachelor of Arts in English from Cornell University in 1981 and an Master of Arts in journalism from the University of Michigan in 1983.
+He received a Bachelor of Arts in English from Cornell University in 1981 and a Master of Arts in journalism from the University of Michigan in 1983.

 Career

 After completing his master's degree, Ralston moved to Las Vegas, Nevada, to become a night-time police reporter for the Las Vegas Review-Journal in 1984.
-In 1986, he was assigned to cover politics and in 1989, he became a full-time political columnist for that paper.
-In 1999, he sold his newsletter side project to Greenspun Media Group and began writing for the Las Vegas Sun, one of their newspapers.
+In 1986, he was assigned to cover politics, and in 1989, he became a full-time political columnist for that paper.
+In 1999, he sold his newsletter side project to Greenspun Media Group and began writing for the Las Vegas Sun, one of its newspapers.
 His book, The Anointed One: An Inside Look At Nevada Politics, was published in September 2000.
 It recounted how Kenny Guinn won his first election, the Nevada governor's race in 1998, with backing from the casino industry and political insiders.

 In September 2012, Ralston left the Las Vegas Sun.
 In 2014, Ralston appeared as an actor in the Amazon original series Alpha House.
 His KSNV Ralston Reports TV show ended on December 12, 2014.
 On January 7, 2015, he began writing for the Reno Gazette-Journal.
-As of 2016, he was primarily known in Nevada for his television show, Ralston Live, a different email newsletter called Flash, and a twice-weekly column for the Reno Gazette-Journal.
-His show was discontinued on June 21, 2016 by KLVX and KNPB.
+As of 2016, did a television show, Ralston Live, a different email newsletter called Flash, and a twice-weekly column for the Reno Gazette-Journal.
+His show was discontinued on June 21, 2016, by KLVX and KNPB.

 Nevada election predictions and analysis

-Ralston is known nationally for his analysis of Nevada elections, especially based upon early voting results.
-He accurately predicted both the presidential election in Nevada and the Nevada Senate race in 2016 on the basis of early voting data.
+Ralston analyzes Nevada elections, especially based upon early voting results and accurately predicted both the presidential election in Nevada and the Nevada Senate race in 2016 on the basis of early voting data.
 In 2020, he accurately predicted the presidential election in Nevada and the two Las Vegas-area House races in which he offered predictions.
 In 2022, he accurately predicted the Nevada Senate race, two of the three Las Vegas-area House races, the gubernatorial race, the lieutenant gubernatorial election, the Secretary of State race, the Attorney General election, the Treasurer race, and the Controller race.
+In 2024, he incorrectly predicted that Kamala Harris would win the presidential election in Nevada.